 He followed his intuition and deemed early-warnings of successive US missile launches in the Russian detection system as false alarms.

-Jobs (1955 — 2011) was CEO and co-founder of Apple, and chairman and major shareholder of Pixar Animation.
-His daily habits included wearing the same outfit each day so he didn’t have to expend energy deciding on what to wear.Embed from Getty Images
+Jobs (1955 — 2011), CEO and co-founder of Apple, and chairman and major shareholder of Pixar Animation, had a daily habit of wearing the same design of outfit as every other day so he didn’t have to expend energy deciding on what to wear.Embed from Getty Images

 Jobs saw himself as one of the few people who understood the importance of intuition in producing technology.